wtistang/2024-TechXchange-Labs/1240-Liberty-Getting-Started/README.md

     ![image050](./images/media/image050.png)

 8. Press **CTRL+S** to save the code change.
-Take a look at the terminal output.
-As Liberty has been started in DevMode, the code changes are picked up automatically, the source gets compiled and Liberty gets updated.
+Look at the terminal output.
+As Liberty is started in DevMode, the code changes are picked up automatically, the source gets compiled and Liberty gets updated.

     ![image051](./images/media/image051.png)